 How Is Ebola Diagnosed?

-The early symptoms of Ebola can closely mimic other diseases
+The early symptoms of Ebola can closely mimic other diseases like the

 How Is Ebola Treated?

 The Ebola virus does not have a cure or vaccine at this time.
 Instead,

-Supportive care measures include:
+care measures may include:

 - giving medications to maintain blood pressure